DevDokus/Redm-PluginBundle/README.md

 # Framework
 DokusCore is designed to work with both Vorp and <br>
 and the RedEMRP Framwork.
-Currently all Vorp features <br>
+I am not maintaining this repository anymore, as I am building my own framework.<br>
-are being re-written to have RedEMRP capabilities. <br>
+Though all scripts should still be working normal!

 # Description
 DokusCore is a bundle of plugins I've made to give      <br>